-Governance Impact Statement 2023-24
+Governance Impact Statement 2024-25

 It is best practice for the Shaftesbury Park Primary School board of governors to publish an annual governance impact statement, providing details of the school’s governance and its work over the year.

-Governors have continued to set balanced budgets and are cautiously optimistic about the school’s position but continue to monitor the finances closely.
+The board has continued to set balanced budgets and are cautiously optimistic about the school’s position but continue to monitor the finances closely.

 As always, we would like to formally record our thanks to everyone in the school community.
 Through both our visits to the school, and evidence from external visitors and assessors, we know that the school continues to provide an exceptional education, through its unique curriculum, to every child.
 Everyone at the school deserves recognition for achieving so much, despite the challenges and pressures they face every day, as they develop children who think about their world, enlarge their world, and change their world.